-What is a CRB Check?
+What Was A CRB Check?

 A CRB check was a type of criminal record check using the Police National Computer (PNC) to see whether an individual had any relevant caution or convictions, mainly for employment purposes.